 This report contains statements based on hypothetical scenarios and assumptions, and these statements should not be viewed as representative of current risks or forecasts of expected risks.
+Third-party scenarios discussed in this report reflect the modeling assumptions and outputs of their respective authors, and their use or inclusion herein is not an endorsement of their underlying assumptions, likelihood or probability.
 While certain matters discussed in this report may be significant and relevant to our investors, any significance should not be read as rising to the level of materiality for purposes of complying with the U.S. federal securities laws or the disclosure requirements of the SEC.
 The goals and projects described in this report are aspirational; as such, no guarantees or promises are made that these goals and projects will be met or successfully executed.
-Further, the data, statistics and metrics included in this report are non-audited estimates (with the exception of financial information and the GHG Scope 1, 2, and 3 emissions data which have been third-party verified in accordance with ISO 14064 (Specifications 1 and 3) to a reasonable level of assurance), not prepared in accordance with generally accepted accounting principles (GAAP), continue to evolve and may be based on assumptions believed to be reasonable at the time of preparation, but should not be considered guarantees and are subject to future revision.
+Further, the data, statistics and metrics included in this report are non-audited estimates (with the exception of financial information and the GHG Scope 1, 2, and 3 emissions data, which have been third-party verified in accordance with ISO 14064 (Specifications 1 and 3) to a reasonable level of assurance), not prepared in accordance with U.S. generally accepted accounting principles (GAAP), continue to evolve and may be based on assumptions believed to be reasonable at the time of preparation, but should not be considered guarantees and are subject to future revision.